-Sales of Xarelto, the blood thinner Bayer markets together with Johnson & Johnson (JNJ), reached 68 million euros in the second quarter.
+Sales of Xarelto, the blood thinner Bayer markets together with Johnson & Johnson (JNJ:US), reached 68 million euros in the second quarter.
 The partners introduced the drug to U.S. irregular heartbeat patients in the fourth quarter last year.
 Bayer estimates the medicine’s annual sales will grow to more than 2 billion euros a year.

 Xarelto’s second-quarter sales are in line with expectations, Bankhaus Metzler’s Frericks said by telephone today.
 He said he estimates the medicine will have sales of about 300 million euros this year.